-Table 32: RCS IP Voice Call configuration parameters combinations
+Table 29: RCS IP Voice Call configuration parameters combinations

-- R10-12-6The enabling/disabling of the RCS IP Voice Call functionality on a secondary device (requirement R10-7-1) Shall be realised through the related configuration parameter (i.e. PROVIDE RCS IP VOICE CALL) as described in [RCC.07]. - R10-12-7Multi-party call establishment rules are up to the policy of the service provider (user story US10-8) and Shall be developed as described in section 2.3.3 of [PRD-IR.92]. - R10-12-8 For the requirements of US10-9 RCS IP Voice emergency call services are subject to local regulation and service provider policies (as per section 2.2.1 of [RCC.07]. - R10-12-9 Regarding Supplementary Services (user story US10-10): - Availability is down to service provider policy. - Services that can be implemented on the device/client without network interaction Shall be always implemented (i.e. Calling Line Identification Presentation (CLIP), Call Waiting (CW), and Call Hold). - NOTE: Configuration of supplementary services e.g. Call Forward Busy (CFB), Call Forward Unreachable, Call Forward No Reply and Conference Call Shall only be possible from the primary device and only when it is in cellular coverage.
-Based on operator policy the supplementary services configuration may however be applied to all types of calls targeted to all types of devices (i.e. primary or secondary). - R10-12-10 The requirements of US10-11 Shall be implemented locally in the device.
+- R10-13-6The enabling/disabling of the RCS IP Voice Call functionality on a secondary device (requirement R10-7-1) shall be realised through the related configuration parameter (i.e. PROVIDE RCS IP VOICE CALL) as described in [RCC.07]. - R10-13-7Multi-party call establishment rules are up to the policy of the service provider (user story US10-8) and shall be developed as described in section 2.3.3 of [PRD-IR.92]. - R10-13-8For the requirements of US10-9 RCS IP Voice emergency call services are subject to local regulation and service provider policies (as per section 2.2.1 of [RCC.07].

+R10-13-9 Regarding Supplementary Services (user story US10-10):

+- Availability is down to service provider policy. - Services that can be implemented on the device/client without network interaction shall be always implemented (i.e. Calling Line Identification Presentation (CLIP), Call Waiting (CW), and Call Hold). - NOTE: Configuration of supplementary services e.g. Call Forward Busy (CFB), Call Forward Unreachable, Call Forward No Reply and Conference Call shall only be possible from the primary device and only when it is in cellular coverage.
+Based on operator policy the supplementary services configuration may however be applied to all types of calls targeted to all types of devices (i.e. primary or secondary). - R10-13-10 The requirements of US10-11 shall be implemented locally in the device. - R10-13-11 Requirement R10-12-1 shall be implemented locally on the device.